bug-author/humble-kanban/source/services/README.md

 4. `cd` to `humble-kanban\source\services\`

-5. `alembic revision --autogenerate -m "init"`
+5. run `alembic revision --autogenerate -m "init"` to generate a migration file

 6. run `alembic upgrade head` to generate all tables